scc-digitalhub/sdk-docs/docs/reference/runtimes/kfp.md

 ### Task

-The Kfp runtime introduces a task of kind `pipeline` that allows you to run a workflow.
+The KFP runtime introduces a task of kind `pipeline` that allows you to run a workflow.
 A `Task` is created with the `run()` method, so it's not managed directly by the user.
 The parameters for the task creation are passed directly to the `run()` method, and may vary depending on the kind of task.

 #### Task parameters